 Obviously.

-Sound-proof, dark, a complete block from disturbance of the outside world – sound booths at Vancouver Public Library are great places for a proper meltdown.
+Sound-proof, dark, and a complete block from disturbance of the outside world — sound booths at Vancouver Public Library are great places to record a podcast or shoot a video.
+And maybe even let out a yell for your project as well.

 Address:Â 350 West Georgia Street, Vancouver, BC